LaRoomy/Liquid_Dispenser/README.md

 ## Testing and Validation

-TODO: Testframework: Google-Test / Google-Mock

 - Hardware Driver Tests: Separate test projects validate the functionality of each hardware driver.
 - HAL Tests: Test projects ensure reliable hardware integration via the Hardware Abstraction Layer.
 - Unit Tests: Hardware-independent unit tests cover business logic, providing robust, environment-agnostic validation.

+> [!NOTE]
+> The framework for testing is [Google-Test](https://github.com/google/googletest), which also includes Google-Mock.
+> To run the tests, Google-Test and Google-Mock must be installed and some prerequisites are needed.
+Please refer to [this page](https://michael.kafarowski.com/blog/unit-testing-with-stm32cubeide/) for more information.

 ## Getting Started
 ### Prerequisites

-- Hardware Requirements: STM32F446 Evaluation Boards, NFC module, touchscreen display, pump, pressure and flow sensors.
+- Hardware Requirements: STM32F446 Evaluation Boards, X-NUCLEO NFC07A1 module, ILI9341 touchscreen display, pump, electric vent, pressure and flow sensors.
-- Development Tools: STM32CubeMX, Keil MDK, or a compatible IDE for STM32 development.
+- Development Tools: STM32Cube IDE, Keil MDK, or a compatible IDE for STM32 development.

+> [!IMPORTANT]
+> I have created an Android application specifically for communication with the ST25DV64KC chip.
+The source code of this application is not included in this repository, instead I put it in a separate Repository, which can be found [here](https://github.com/LaRoomy/Android_NFC_Control).

 ### Installation